 That’s why, again, it’s important to tie training directly to business results.
 One example: if the aim is to drive sales by training new salespeople, then measure for a sales uptick.
 Look for partners throughout the company who can draw on tools or locate stakeholders to help you measure the impact of your work.
 Worries about attrition or finding time, ultimately, amount to paralysis by analysis.
 Committing to upskilling and reskilling is, at face value, an issue of the company being able to compete or not.
 That’s why HR shouldn’t be viewed as an administrative entity, but one that can address deficiencies in the business head on.

 Competing in the modern business climate requires reimagining the HR function as well as creating a culture of learning – you can’t have one without the other.
 This means, too, that a training effort requires HR professionals to have a clear strategy about who is given new skills and what they are expected to deliver in the future.
 Take into account how technology might change along the way, too, and might impact the efficacy of any training effort.
 Modern HR learning tools can help you reskill.

-While the COVID-19 pandemic is a complicating factor, it’s important to think of upskilling as a key factor in long-term stability and growth of an organization so that it can pivot in the face of challenges large and small.
-COVID-19 accelerated trends already in place and highlighted what companies already knew: the organizations you’ll be hearing about as success stories in two or three years are the ones who actively committed to retraining their workforce for business challenges ahead.
+While the COVID-19 pandemic is a complicating factor, it’s important to think of upskilling as a key factor in long-term stability and growth of an organisation so that it can pivot in the face of challenges large and small.
+COVID-19 accelerated trends already in place and highlighted what companies already knew: the organisations you’ll be hearing about as success stories in two or three years are the ones who actively committed to retraining their workforce for business challenges ahead.
 Because of the pandemic, companies just have to evolve at a faster pace.
 And to do that, both they and their employees need to be smarter.

 SAP Insights Newsletter